PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 17:03:15
+Last updated: 2024-04-02 17:03:49
-Random Quote: Vanity can easily overtake wisdom.
-It usually overtakes common sense. - Julian Casablancas
+Random Quote: To enjoy life, we must touch much of it lightly. - Voltaire